Estimates of sexual maturity in sea turtles vary not only among species, but also among different populations of the same species.

 Two or more males may court a single female.

-Male sea turtles of all species except leatherbacks have enlarged claws on their front flippers.
-These help grasp the shells of the females during mating.
+Males have enlarged claws on their front flippers.
+These aid males in grasping the shells of the females during mating.

 Fertilization is internal.
 Copulation takes place in the water, just offshore.